joaluba/CWUNET/README.md

 **Generating a database of synthetic impulse responses:**

 Our dataset contains speech convolved with synthetically generated RIRs.
-The procedure to generate RIR is availble in the notebooks `rir_dataset_1.ipynb`.
+The procedure to generate RIRs is availble in the notebook `rir_dataset_1.ipynb`.
 We generate one mono RIR per randomly generated shoebox room using a fixed source-receiver distance.
 We use MASP python package for RIR synthesis.

 **Generating metadata for training:**

-We do not convolve speech samples with RIRs prior to training.
-This is done during training - this way we can use the same data to generate various pairs of content and style speech.
+We convolve speech samples with RIRs during training - this way we can use the same data to generate various pairs of content and style speech.
 Before training, we generate a csv file with list of such pairs.
-It is is used by the dataloader.
+It is used by the dataloader.
 The generation of the metadata for training is available in the notebook `dataset_prepare_metadata_1.ipynb`.
-An example of the metadata file is available in `dataset-metadata/nonoise_48khz_guestxr_pilot.csv`.

 **Dataset class:**

-The Dataset class (`src/dataset.py`) uses the list of predefined combinations of speech and RIRs.
+The dataset class (`src/dataset.py`) uses the list of predefined combinations of speech and RIRs.
 It loads the speech and RIR signals, randomly cuts the non-silent speech excerpts and convolves speech with RIRs.
 A datapoint loader outputs content speech, style speech, target speech and anechoic speech signals.

 **Models:**

-Our approach constists of two main networks: the condition generation network and the conditioned encoder-decoder network.
-In the paper we use Reverb Encoder from FINS [1] as the condition generation network and the Wave-U-Net with FiLM layers as the conditioned encoder-decoder network.
+Our approach constists of two main networks: the *Reverb Encoder* network and the *Transfer* network, conditioned on the embedding from the Reverb Encoder.
+In the paper we use encoder from FINS [1] for the Reverb Encoder, Wave-U-Net with FiLM layers as the conditioned Transfer network.
 Model definitions are provided in the file `src/models.py`.

 **Training:**

-The trainer class is initialized with a yaml config file (`config/basic.yaml`).
 We use standard supervised training scheme.
 The training procedure is available in the file `src/trainer.py`.
 To run training experiments with various parameter combinations, we use the file `src/runexp.py`.

+**Evaluation**

+About evaluation..

+**Configuration**

+Most classes are initialized with a yaml config file (`config/basic.yaml`), which contains all necessary parameters.

 **Audio demo**